Daniel-16/voice-commander/server/README.md

 2. Ensure your Google Apps Script is deployed as a web app with appropriate permissions
 3. Check the server logs for detailed error messages
 4. Make sure your Google account has permission to create events in your calendar

+The system includes a fallback mechanism that will use a simpler direct HTTP approach if the MCP server connection fails.
+This ensures calendar functionality works even when there are MCP configuration issues.

 For more detailed setup instructions, see `config/calendar_setup.md`.